The Traitors NZ season 2

 The second season of the New Zealand television series The Traitors NZ premiered on Three on 1 July 2024.
 The season was won by Bailey Kench, as a traitor, with Donna Officer, placing as runner-up, as a faithful.

 Production

 The second season of The Traitors NZ featured twenty-two new players ready to play the game.
 Filming for the season moved to Claremont Castle.
 The season was completed in April 2024.

+Alongside Paul Henry is the Chinese Crested "Zsa Zsa".
+Zsa Zsa is portrayed by Kodak bred from Koreke Kennels in North Canterbury.

 Format

 The contestants arrived at the castle and are referred to as the "Faithful".
 Among them are the "Traitors", a group of contestants secretly selected by the host, Paul Henry.
 Each night, the Traitors would decide who to "murder" and that same contestant would leave the game.
 After the end of each day, where the contestants participated in various challenges to add money to the prize fund, they would participate in the Round Table, where they must decide who to banish from the game, trying to identify the Traitor.

 If all the remaining players are Faithful, then the prize money is divided evenly among them.
 However, if any Traitors remain, they win the entire pot.